Adeniyidata/Adeniyidata/README.md

 •	Teamwork, time management, and adaptability
 ________________________________________
 🔍 My Focus
-To bring value to businesses by delivering clear, data-informed insights that empower decision-makers, streamline operations, and improve outcomes.
+ is to bring value to businesses by delivering clear, data-informed insights that empower decision-makers, streamline operations, and improve outcomes.
 ________________________________________

 - 📫 How to reach me ...